 The kitchen sink is just as much a piece of cookware as any dishes, pots, pans, knives, utensils, silverware, countertops & cutting boards.
-So, optimally, just like all other kitchen equipment, it should always be clean before and after use.
-Cleaning of sinks is important from top to bottom every time you work with raw meat or other potentially bacteria-harboring foods.
+So, subsequently, just like all other kitchen equipment, one should always clean it before and after use.
+Cleaning sinks is vital from top to bottom every time you work with raw meat or other potentially bacteria-harboring foods.

 To clean your sink:

 1. Wash with soap and water.